crahimza/crahimza/README.md

 ## Mechanical System Design - Tourniquet Environmental and Operational Testing

 This project focused on the environmental effects and operational use of different tourniquets in different environments.
 This was a multiyear project that entailed system / mechanical / electrical / design of experiments / logistic / project management / fabrication effort working on a team.
 While my major responsibility was mechanical design, I also had a significant hand in the other areas and had the opportunity to work with a GREAT team.
 The information below and the results of this testing was presented at the Military Health System Research Symposium, (MHSRS).
+This information is approved for release and distribution is unlimited.

 <img src="environmental_testing.png" alt="Image showing custom designed tourniquest test stands in use for environmental testing." width="100%">
 Custom designed tourniquest test stands in use for environmental testing.